synchronopeia/static-deforestation-goal-chart/README.md

 - deforestation rate baseline
 - deforestation rate goal

 Client wishes to create an overlay plot with "year" as abscissa and "annual deforestation rate" as ordinate.
 Overlay plot will display "annual deforestation rate" by year.
-Additional layers will represent (1) "deforestation rate baseline"; (2)
+Additional layers will represent:

+1. "deforestation rate baseline"
+2. "deforestation rate goal" as regression line
+3. projection of "deforestation rate goal" beyond 2017